ai-chem/Syk_inhibitors/README.md

 # Project implementation

 An open database of medicinal molecules (**ChEMBL**), were used as data sources for collecting the dataset.
-After initial processing presented in the file `data_preprocessing.ipynb` the dataset contained $3{,}152$ inhibitor molecules with a known $IC_{50}$ value, a key indicator of the effectiveness of a molecule. **Morgan fingerprints** were chosen as the main molecular descriptors. Подготовленный для обучения предказательной модели датасет, с выгруженными дескрипторами представлен по ссылке.
+After initial processing presented in the file `data_preprocessing.ipynb` the dataset contained $3{,}152$ inhibitor molecules with a known $IC_{50}$ value, a key indicator of the effectiveness of a molecule.

+**Morgan fingerprints** were chosen as the main molecular descriptors.
+The dataset prepared for training, with loaded descriptors, is presented in the Data folder [df_fp.csv](df_fp.csv).

-Процесс обучения моделей  is presented in the file `manual_patterns.ipynb`. final model - ляля
+The process of model training  is presented in the file [`Predicted_model.ipynb`](Predicted_model.ipynb).

 ## Generative model

-Since the therapeutic effect of a molecule is largely determined by its affinity for the target protein, a generation method using **molecular docking** was chosen.
-To do this, we used the `Freed++` model.
-This model was chosen due to its fast and efficient generation method, as well as its versatility for a variety of proteins.

-The results of using this model have already led to the first potential inhibitors.
-Of course, we still have to improve our results by expanding the capabilities of the predictive model to more accurately assess the generated molecules, as well as using different approaches in working with `Freed++`.